secure-systems-lab/dsse/protocol.md

     *   [Media Type](https://www.iana.org/assignments/media-types/), a.k.a.
 MIME
         type or Content Type
         *   Example: `application/vnd.in-toto+json`.
-        *   IMPORTANT: SHOULD NOT be a generic type that only represents encoding but not schema.
-For example, `application/json` is almost always WRONG.
-Instead, invent a media type specific for your application in the `application/vnd` namespace.
+        *   IMPORTANT: This SHOULD be an application-specific type describing both encoding and schema, NOT a generic type like `application/json`.
+The problem with generic types is that two different applications could use the same encoding (e.g. JSON) but interpret the payload differently.
         *   SHOULD be lowercase.
     *   [URI](https://tools.ietf.org/html/rfc3986)
         *   Example: `https://example.com/MyMessage/v1-json`.